About this listing

 5. Barn, previously the woodwork workshop – where all the furniture, and wooden structures were made, in locum.
 This is now converted into living space that sleeps 8-10 (can be hired for a small fee - please ask!)

-6. Staff cottage at the edge of the estate, designed for independence; this is occupied by Ilias, the caretaker/chef/driver who looks after the estate and its guests (please see guest reviews about his delicious cooking!)
+6. Staff cottage at the edge of the estate, designed for independence; this is occupied by the resident caretakers.

 COOKING, CLEANING and AIRPORT PICK-UP AND DROP-OFF: